Amen Brown: Personal life

+Financial issues

 In 2014, Brown was implicated in deed fraud when he purchased a property at 2312 Reed Street for $15,000 cash from owner Norman Johnson who had been deceased for over a decade.
 Johnson's rightful heirs reacquired the property in court after a judge nullified the forged deed.
 He faced criminal charges, which were eventually dropped.
 Brown defended his actions saying he was a victim of a Craigslist scam.

 A year later, Brown was sued for $26,000 in a breach of contract lawsuit.
 Brown signed a contract to renovate a house in North Philadelphia but "completely failed to perform certain aspects of the work or performed the work negligently" according to the lawsuit.
 In 2021, the City of Philadelphia sued Brown for $30,000 in unpaid taxes and liens.

 In a 2023 article in The Philadelphia Inquirer, Jeffrey Brooks Jr., a former business associate of Brown, accused him of only paying back $23,000 of a $50,000 loan.